About Our Team

 - Sports Massage

 Work experience: Tamara first encountered bodywork while training in theatre in New York.
-During this time, she used yoga and different bodywork modalities to deepen her body awareness while performing onstage.
-Soon she found that her interest in healing arts outweighed her passion in theatre, and she moved to Washington D.C. to pursue massage therapy.
+During this time, she used yoga & different bodywork modalities to deepen her body awareness while performing onstage.
+Soon she found that her interest in healing arts outweighed her passion in theatre, & she moved to Washington D.C. to pursue massage therapy.
 Upon the completion of her training, Tamara worked in several different massage environments, from a gym setting to a spa.
 In addition, she spent six months in Thailand learning Thai massage.
 She has had experience running her own practice for a year before joining the Well in September of 2018.

 What our clients are saying about Tamara: